 On this episode, Brian Koppelman tells us how he turned around his writer’s block at age 30 and got himself out of the toxic slump to co-create Rounders and Ocean’s Thirteen and become the showrunner, co-creator, and executive producer of Showtime’s Billions and host of The Moment podcast.
 (As an added bonus, Gabriel Mizrahi joins us, too!)

-Please Scroll down for Featured Resources and Transcript!
+Please Scroll down for Featured Resources and Transcript (Coming Soon)!

 Sign up for Six-Minute Networking — our free networking and relationship development mini course — at jordanharbinger.com/course!